samuelpietra/pokedex/README.md

 - [x] Ability to mark pokémons as Seen or Captured
 - [ ] Better classes distribution
 - [ ] Enhanced unit tests and coverage

+# Design reference

+We are proud to count on the **Figma Community** to inspire and make our project look amazing!
+You can access the reference project made by [Ricardo Schiniegoski](https://www.figma.com/@ricardohs) by clicking [here](https://www.figma.com/community/file/979132880663340794/pokedex).

 # Contributors